Projects per year

 My current research has three main focuses:

-I am currently preparing a monograph manuscript entitled Aesthetic Encounters: Cultural Geographies of Partcipatory Art.
+I am currently preparing a monograph manuscript entitled Aesthetic Encounters: Cultural Geographies of Partcipatory Art (under contract with LSE Press / RGS-IBG Book Series).
 This book argues that a focus on aesthetic encounters is a vital and novel way to consider how artworks create geographies, providing a new intervention into geography’s work on contemporary art and the wider creative (re)turn.
-Drawing from the geographies of art and aesthetics, geographies of materiality and new materialism, social geographies of encounter, and art theory, the book argues that a focus on the ethical and aesthetic relations of participatory art enables an expanded and more critical understanding of the “work art does in the world” (Hawkins 2013).
-In doing so, it is situated within and developing two contemporary academic and practice-based canons, the “creative (re)turn” in geography (Hawkins 2019), and the “social turn” within art theory and practice (Bishop 2005).
+Drawing from the geographies of art and aesthetics, geographies of materiality and new materialism, social geographies of encounter, and art theory, the book argues that a ‘more-than-aesthetic’ focus on participatory art enables an expanded and more critical understanding of the “work art does in the world” (Hawkins 2013).
+In doing so, it is situated within and developing two contemporary academic and practice-based canons, the “creative (re)turn” in geography (Hawkins 2019), and the “social turn” within art theory and practice (Bishop 2005; Garrido Castellano 2021).
+It does this through qualitative research including ethnography, and theoretical explorations, of three contemporary participatory artworks, focusing specifically on the encounters and relations they created within and beyond their aesthetic form.

-2) The relationship between art practice and planning processes
+3) The relationship between aesthetic thinking, art practice and planning processes

 In collaboration with Katie McClymont (Urban Planning, UWE), and an international network of artists, academics, and urban planning practioners, I am exploring the relationships between, and experiences of, planners working with artists and artists working with planners.
 Key questions we are addressing are: